MicrosoftDocs/windows-dev-docs/windows-apps-src/winrt-components/brokered-windows-runtime-components-for-side-loaded-windows-store-apps.md

 Once the references are properly configured, the next task is to implement the server's functionality.
-See the MSDN topic [Best practices for interoperability with Windows Runtime Components (UWP apps using C\#/VB/C++ and XAML)](https://docs.microsoft.com/previous-versions/windows/apps/hh750311(v=win.10)).
+See the MSDN topic [Best practices for interoperability with Windows Runtime components (UWP apps using C\#/VB/C++ and XAML)](https://docs.microsoft.com/previous-versions/windows/apps/hh750311(v=win.10)).
 The task is to create a Windows Runtime component dll that is able to